Igor-security/linux/Documentation/security/self-protection.rst

 be marked with the (new and under development) ``__ro_after_init`` attribute.

+Others, which are statically allocated, but still need to be updated rarely, can be marked with the ``__wr_after_init`` attribute.

-What remains are variables that are updated rarely (e.g. GDT).
-These will need another infrastructure (similar to the temporary exceptions made to kernel code mentioned above) that allow them to spend the rest of their lifetime read-only.
-(For example, when being updated, only the CPU thread performing the update would be given uninterruptible write access to the memory.)
+The update mechanism must avoid exposing the data to rogue alterations during the update.
+For example, only the CPU thread performing the update would be given uninterruptible write access to the memory.

+Currently there is no protection available for data allocated dynamically.

 Segregation of kernel memory from userspace memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~